DoHerasYang/DoHerasYang.github.io/_posts/2019-12-19-Digital Forensics.md

 **Tool**:

-`Autospy` - Old friend good to see you again!
+`Autopsy` - Old friend good to see you again!

 **Analysis**:

-**1.What is Josh Hisory's Phone Number?**
+**1.What is Josh Hickman's Phone Number?**

 For the clue to find this information, we can try to search the SQLite3 database file named `/contacts/contact.db` where the contact information is stored in `Android` file system.

 But in fact, the exact location of the contacts database might depend on the manufactures.
 While "plain Vanilla Android" has them in `/data/data/android.providers.contacts/databases`, the stock ROM on my *Motorola Milestone 2* e.g. uses `/data/data/com.motorola.blur.providers.contacts/databases/contacts2.db` instead.

-In the process of finding the phone number, I located the location of  database file, but I still can't extracte the information from it, I find a fix way which requires us to search the key words `Phone Number`, and the result indicates there is a file named `Contacts Artifact` which contains the exact information.
+In the process of finding the phone number, I located the location of  database file, but I still can't extract the information from it, I find a fix way which requires us to search the key words `Phone Number`, and the result indicates there is a file named `Contacts Artifact` which contains the exact information.

 Otherwise, the little tick I would like to supply is the folder which could contain the useful data for answering these questions is named `userdata`.

+Another approach is to go to Results->Contacts-> contacts2.db where the Name and phone number is written in the table tab.

 ![01](/Pictures/Digital Forensics/Mobile Forensics/01.png)